jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 Here $x, c \in \mathbb{R}^n$ and $b \in \mathbb{R}^m$, so $Q \in \mathbb{R}^{n \times n}$ (symmetric) and $A \in \mathbb{R}^{m \times n}$.
 That is, there are $n$ "decision variables" and $m$ constraints.

-As with the root-finding and Lyapunov examples, it's easiest to view the QP solve as a function defined implicitly by its optimality conditions.
+As with the Lyapunov example, it's easiest to view the QP solve as a function defined implicitly by its optimality conditions.
 These can be derived from the Lagrangian of the optimization problem.
 Introducing the Lagrange multipliers $\lambda \in \mathbb{R}^m$, the Lagrangian is